demqa/QuadraticEquation/README.md

 * gcc main.o solve.o -o program -lm
 * ./program
 ## Features
 Program gives solution regardless of the specified coefficients.
-It can be used not for human, but for machine, because it gives code with numbers of solutions.
+It can be used not only for human, but in machine, because it gives code with numbers of solutions.